-Personally, I believe the barbell deadlift (DL) is an exercise that should be utilized by everyone, from youth to seniors.
+Personally, I believe the barbell deadlift (DL) is an exercise that could be utilized by everyone, from youth to seniors.

-The stronger we are with this movement, the better we will function, period.
+The stronger we are with this movement, the more resilient we can be.

-Along with barbell squat, the DL is one of the most important exercises to increase raw strength and essentially make you “superhuman.”
+Along with barbell squat, the DL is one of the most important exercises to increase raw strength and essentially transform you to “superhuman.”

-There are different styles of deadlifting, but I wanted to share the easiest, simplest way to perform a traditional style DL.
+There are different styles of deadlifting, but I wanted to share the easiest, simplest way to perform a conventional style DL.

 However, there are key things you want to remember to prevent injury, improve your technique, and improve the results.

-While there are many components that are important in proper deadlifitng, here’s a really simple checklist with a few of the most critical points to remember during the initial lift off.
+While there are many components that are important in proper deadlifting, here’s a simple checklist with a few of the most critical points to remember during the initial lift off.

-If these points are followed in the starting position, a safe pull will be established.
+If these points are followed in the starting position, a safe pull can be established.

-Of course, there are many more pieces to a proper DL, but this seves as an easy way to set up and run through your check points for maximum safety and efficiency.
+Of course, there are many more considerations to a proper DL, but this serves as an easy way to set up and run through your check points for maximum safety and efficiency.

 Here’s the checklist to run through in your head, as you’re refining your “pull” mechanics: